In this day and age, a vehicle is a must.

 We speed up just to get caught at another red light.

-All that stepping on the pedal does nothing for you but waste more gas.
+All that stepping on the pedal does nothing for you but wastes more gas.

-That’s just how it is and doing such a thing will save you a lot more fuel than you think.
+That’s just how it is, and doing such a thing will save you much more fuel than you think.